Narrenschlag/Cutulu/Network/Addons/OrderedPackets/README.md

 # Ordered Packets
-When you use the UDP protocol you might miss the ordered stream of packets know from TCP.
+When you use the UDP protocol you might miss the ordered stream of packets known from TCP.
 This addon helps you to achieve exactly that.

 # Usage
 To utilize the [OrderedPacket](./OrderedPacket.cs) class you need to create a new instance of the [PacketOrganizer](./PacketOrganizer.cs) class.